PrefectHQ/prefect/docs/guides/ci-cd.md

 - Handling independent deployment of distinct groupings of work, as in a monorepo
 - Efficiently using build time to avoid repeated work

-This [example repository](https://github.com/kevingrismore/cicd-example-workspaces) demonstrates addressing each of these considerations with a combination of Prefect's and GitHub's capabilities.
+This [example repository](https://github.com/kevingrismore/cicd-example-workspaces) addresses each of these considerations with a combination of Prefect's and GitHub's capabilities.

 ### Deploy to multiple workspaces